-Online Accounts, Virtual Shopping, and the Risk to Your Financial Information data.
-Data can be sold or shared with other fraudsters through online black markets that traffic in misappropriated information.
+Online Accounts, Virtual Shopping, and the Risk to Your Financial Information

 The more that financial information is shared through apps, websites, and other digital media, the more it becomes at risk.
 Scammers can access private information in different ways and use that information to harm your finances.
 Here are a few examples: